325th Infantry Regiment (United States)

-The 325th Airborne Infantry Regiment is a light infantry parachute insertion fighting force of the United States Army.
-The subordinate units of the regiment constitute the bulk of the infantry elements assigned to the 2nd Infantry Brigade Combat Team, 82nd Airborne Division.
+The 325th Infantry Regiment is an infantry regiment of the 82nd Airborne Division.
+It has a long and distinguished history, having taken part in World War I, World War II, the Vietnam War, the invasions of Grenada and Panama, as well as the Gulf and Iraq Wars.

-The 325th Airborne Infantry Regiment deploys anywhere in the world, within 18 hours of notification.
-The regiment conducts forced entry parachute assaults to seize, retain, and defend airfields or other assets, then increases combat power in order to control land, people, and resources.
+Presently, battalions of the regiment constitute the bulk of the infantry elements assigned to the 2nd Infantry Brigade Combat Team, 82nd Airborne Division, serving as the division’s parachute-insertable light infantry force.
+The 325th Airborne Infantry Regiment is capable of deploying anywhere in the world within 18 hours of notification, and is trained to conduct forced-entry parachute assaults to seize, retain, and defend airfields or other assets, then increases combat power in order to control land, people, and resources.

 History

 World War I

 The 325th Infantry Regiment was activated in the National Army on 25 August 1917, almost five months after the American entry into World War I. The regiment was part of the 82nd Division.
 Under the command of Colonel Walter M. Whitman, a professional Regular Army officer, the regiment, which was composed of large numbers of wartime volunteers and conscripts, also known as draftees, trained at Camp Gordon, Georgia as part of the 164th Infantry Brigade of the 82nd Division.
 However, only a small cadre of professional Regular Army soldiers were originally assigned to the 325th.
 The cadre was intended to train the many hundreds of new conscripts, most of whom recently called up and were very young and had had no prior military service, who would soon be entering the camp.

 The 325th, along with the 326th Infantry Regiment, which also formed part of the 164th Infantry Brigade, was composed of men from the "Deep South".
 Soon after, the 82nd Division was instructed by the War Department to send its men to other camps in order to help create other units.
 This left the regiment with only a small training cadre of just under 800 officers and men.
 They were replaced by conscripts from all 48 states, giving rise to the 82nd Division's nickname of the "All Americans".

 After further training in France, the regiment was committed to Toul sector from 18 June - 10 August 1918.
 After a brief rest, the regiment returned to the line to participate in the offensive to reduce the St. Mihiel salient, securing the southern shoulder of the breach.

 From 26 September - 9 October 1918, the regiment waited to be committed to the Meuse–Argonne offensive.
 At 07:00 on 10 October, the regiment attacked to seize the Cornay Ridge, then continued the attack across the Aire River.
-Following the Armistice of 11 November 1918, the regiment returned to the United States and was demobilized on 18 May 1919 at Camp Upton, New York.
+Following the Armistice of 11 November 1918, the regiment returned to the United States aboard the USS Alaskan and was demobilized on 18 May 1919 at Camp Upton, New York.